These places are where what TSA confiscates and you lose on flights ends up.

 The tagline of Unclaimed Baggage says it all — “You never know what you’ll find.”
 Unclaimed luggage states these words on their website.

-If you want to purchase junk TSA confiscated from passengers, the process is not so convenient.
+The process is inconvenient if you want to purchase junk TSA confiscated from passengers.

 How does the TSA decide what to do with each confiscated or left item?
 That depends on the type of product.
 Some items end up sold.
 Since TSA cannot profit from abandoned property, other government agencies can.
 The TSA hands over potentially valuable items to “surplus centers,” where customers can purchase goods.
 Some may end up in online auction sites like GovDeals.
 All profits end up in the pockets of the state that helped coordinate the sales.

 Americans can find everything from glasses frames to scissors and iPads to knives at websites dedicated to Government Surplus Auctions.
 You must purchase in bulk.
 For instance, buy glasses frames and reading glasses by the pound.
 Buy iPads by the dozen.
 And score purchases of jewelry by weight based on its quality.